Are Drivers Liable for Ice and Snow on Their Cars?

 Once Terrell had gotten over the initial scare, she realized she had incurred hundreds of dollars in damage, so she turned to the insurance company.
 But Todd Binkley, agent for Erie Insurance, had bad news for Terrell.
 “It’s weather-related,” Binkley said.
 “That person is not liable.”
 (He added, “Hopefully you have comprehensive coverage because that will cover it.”)
 Binkley also said that Terrell’s incident was not considered driver negligence.

 Drivers in North Carolina may be similarly out of luck.
 In the opinion of Wanda Copley, North Carolina attorney, “I think that this would be considered unavoidable because of weather, similar to if you were on I-40 and a rock bounces off another car and hits your windshield, causing a crack.
 Therefore, you could not hold the other driver liable.”

 Connecticut, on the other hand, is following New Hampshire’s lead.
 Connecticut observes what’s known as the “Ice Missile Law,” which says drivers can be fined up to $1,250 for negligent ice and snow maintenance on their cars, trucks, and other automobiles.
 Washington, New Jersey, and Pennsylvania have adopted similar laws.
 Washington drivers can be pulled over but not fined, while drivers in New Jersey and Pennsylvania can be fined up to $1,000.

 If you or a loved one has been hurt by ice flying from another car, Pennsylvania law holds the other driver accountable for negligent vehicle maintenance.
-For a free case evaluation with an experienced personal injury attorney, call the law offices of The Reiff Law Firm at (215) 709-6940, or contact us online today.
+For a free case evaluation with an experienced Montgomery County car accident attorney, call the law offices of The Reiff Law Firm at (215) 709-6940, or contact us online today.